Formally a semi-pro footballer, his career was sadly cut short by an injury. Thankfully, he had another career path already in mind.

-Working for himself was always a goal of Leon’s, so after his training, he worked hard and three years ago, he launched Leon Electricians Ltd.
+Working for himself was always a goal of Leon’s, so after his training, he worked hard, and three years ago, he launched Leon Electricians Ltd.

 Over the years, Leon’s business has grown.
 Taking on new members off staff, what was once just Leon is now a team of seven, serving people throughout the London area.

-Though the industry has changed drastically in the seven years Leon has been a part of it, getting that first foot in the door can still be difficult.
+Though the industry has changed drastically in the seven years Leon has been a part of it, getting that first foot in the door can still be tricky.
 Aware of this and keen to give back, Leon regularly takes on apprentices and newly qualified electricians in the area.

 Having been through the training process himself, Leon knows what works and what does not.
 Recognising where other mentors could have helped him better, Leon is eager not to make those same mistakes.

-Taking pride in his training, he’s comfortable with showing trainees where they may have gone wrong.
+Taking pride in his training, he’s comfortable showing trainees where they may have gone wrong.
 Leon takes the time to go through the task at hand and ensures trainees understand how to do it correctly in future before proceeding.

-Having first taken on newly qualified electricians, Leon Electricians Ltd has since begun taking on apprentices and trainees.
+Having first taken on newly qualified electricians, Leon Electricians Ltd has begun taking on apprentices and trainees.
 And, his first trainee is one of Options Skills’ own.

 A New Apprentice

-Choosing Options Skills due to the eight-week centre-led training we deliver for stage one, he felt there was a good mix of practical and theoretical work.
+Choosing Options Skills due to the eight-week centre-led training we delivered for stage one, he felt there was a good mix of practical and theoretical work.
 This left him confident undertaking practical assessments at the end of stage one.